cbarria/Antaras/README.txt

 The Antara we are trying to match impedance to is described above.

-7599 tuyau 4 ouvert. two messuments where performend, first one from 10 to 4000Hz and second one from 3000Hz to 8000Hz in step of 1/10 hz.
-Average was applied in the 1Khz zone between the messuers.
-Downsample x10 was applied to the measurments to meet simulations requierment.
+7599 tuyau 4 ouvert. two measurements where performed, first one from 10 to 4000Hz and second one from 3000Hz to 8000Hz in step of 1/10 hz.
+Average was applied in the 1Khz zone between the measurements.
+Down-sample x10 was applied to the measurements to meet simulations requirement.

-Geometrical Description: (dont speak french)
+Geometrical Description: (don't speak french)

 Diamètre de la cavité arrière a1 (mm)=18.000000 Diamètre de la cavité avant a2 (mm)=16.000000